-Hargan Psychology offers a strong clinical assessment capability through access to a wide variety of clinical assessments, used in therapeutic, educational, forensic and disability settings.
-Our clinical assessments are delivered by experienced practitioners and result in a written report which may inform allied health professionals and other stakeholders.
-We take pride in our capability to select appropriate, reliable and valid assessment tools, to administer them, and to provide contextualised insights into the individual’s presenting concerns, as well tailored recommendations to support them.
+Hargan Psychology offers a strong clinical assessment capability through a variety of mental health assessments used in therapeutic, educational, forensic and disability settings.
+Our clinical assessments are delivered by experienced practitioners and result in a written report that may inform allied health professionals and other stakeholders.
+We take pride in our capability to select appropriate, reliable and valid assessment tools, administer them, and provide contextualised insights into the individual’s presenting concerns, as well as tailored recommendations to support them.

 Educational Assessment